OpenBagTwo/EnderChest/README.md

 ## Motivation

-With the arrival of my Steam Deck, I find myself in the very First World problem of having a few too many Minecraft installations  across a few too many computers that I want to keep synced and backed up.
+With the arrival of my Steam Deck, I find myself with the very First World problem of having too many Minecraft installations across a too many computers, and I really want to keep everything synced and backed up.
-This isn't as simple of a problem as just having a  central repository of files to keep in sync, as the machines I've got running Minecraft range fromn an Rasperry Pi, to an M1 Macbook to the controller-operated Steam Deck to an absolute beast of a desktop battlestation, so each need their own settings and client mod tweaks for optimal gameplay.
+This isn't as simple of a problem as just having a central repository on a NAS, as the machines I've got running Minecraft range from an Raspberry Pi, to an M1 Macbook to the controller-operated Steam Deck to an absolute beast of a desktop battlestation.
+Each machine needs its own settings, client mods and tweaks for optimal gameplay.

-Furthermore, since I do mod development and have content creation aspirations, several of my machines each have multiple instance variants that are, for example, streamlined for development and testing, or optimized for ReplayMod rendering, but that will will want share some mods, resourcepacks and worlds between them.
+Furthermore, since I do mod development and have content creation aspirations, several of my machines have multiple instance variants that are, for example, streamlined for development and testing or optimized for ReplayMod rendering, but for which I still want to share some mods, resourcepacks and worlds with other instances.

 And finally, there are some instances that I want to run on a server--either local or hosted--and keeping resource packs, mods and other assets synced between servers and clients is a giant pain.

-In short, there are three different levels of file-sharing that need to take place:
+In short, there are three different levels of coordination that need to take place:
 1. Selective sharing across different computers
 1. Selective sharing across different instances on the same computer
 1. Selective sharing across server and client installations